bomctl/bomctl/docs/architecture/0006-docs-architecture-0006-sbom-link-feature.md

 Another feature to discuss is the ability to express relationships between the components in the SBOM.

+### Implications

+- A user creates two SBOMs __locally__, and then uses `bomctl` to link one of the SBOMs to a component in the other document.
+  - What should the `externalRef` from the child SBOM to the parent SBOM look like?
+  - When these documents are pushed to another service (OCI registry, github release, etc), should these `externalRef` be resolved and updated to be their "pushed" location?
+  - When a new link is created is a new parent document created?
+What about the parent's parent document?
+- A user creates an SBOM, and then uses `bomctl` to link to an external document.
+  - What should the `externalRef` from the child SBOM to the parent SBOM look like?
+  - When these documents are pushed to another service (OCI registry, github release, etc), should these `externalRef` be resolved and updated to be their "pushed" location?
+  - When a new link is created is a new parent document created?
+What about the parent's parent document?
+- A user creates an SBOM, and then uses `bomctl` to link to a document that was previously loaded from an external document?
+  - What should the `externalRef` from the child SBOM to the parent SBOM look like?
+  - When these documents are pushed to another service (OCI registry, github release, etc), should these `externalRef` be resolved and updated to be their "pushed" location?
+  - When a new link is created is a new parent document created?
+What about the parent's parent document?

+### Other Considerations

+- We have plans to sign SBOMs, when should this happen?

 ## Decision
 <!--
 This section describes our response to these forces.
 It is stated in full sentences, with active voice.
 "We will …"